StevensND/yuzuea-bot/README.md

 You can edit them by just changing the command name on the "github.py" file.
 Ex: for ealatest, search @client.command() async def ealatest(ctx): line and change ealatest to whatever you want.

+## How to run the bot on local (your PC)

+Download the .zip file from the releases section.
+Extract the files and place them inside a new folder (we do this for more organization and ease of work).
+Click on the path bar where you have the folder, delete the path and type cmd.

+This will open cmd directly with the path already set up.
+Then type yuzuea-env\Scripts\activate.bat

+Once typed, press Enter.
+The .bat will then be activated.
+To get the bot working, type python github.py and press Enter again.
+That's it, now your bot will run locally on your PC.

+If you have any questions or problems, please contact me ;).